The Apes of God: Setting

+His pupil Richard Wyndham is portrayed as the character Richard Whittingdon.
+In response Wyndham offered two of Lewis's paintings for sale in The Times personal column, describing them by size rather than description.

 The political and cultural 'diagnosis' of England that the novel aspires to make is partly a development of the ideas put forward by Lewis in his 1926 book, The Art of Being Ruled.